zowe/docs-site/docs/user-guide/cli-using-using-profiles.md

 As a system programmer, profiles let you store configuration details for reuse, and for logging in to authentication servers such as API Mediation layer.
 Create a profile that contains your username, password, and connection details for a mainframe service, then use that profile to avoid typing the information on every command.
 Switch between profiles to quickly target different mainframe subsystems.

+## Zowe CLI profile types

 Zowe CLI contains the following types of profiles:

-- **Team profiles:** [Team profiles](../user-guide/cli-using-using-team-profiles.md) simplify profile management by letting you edit, store, and share mainframe configuration details in one location.
+- [**Team profiles**](../user-guide/cli-using-using-team-profiles.md) simplify profile management by letting you edit, store, and share mainframe configuration details in one location.
 You can use a text editor to populate global profiles with connection details for your mainframe services.

+    For more information, see [Configuring team profiles](../user-guide/cli-using-using-team-profiles.md).

-- **Service profiles:** [Service profiles](#service-profiles) let you store connection information for specific mainframe service, such as IBM z/OSMF.
+- [**Service profiles:**](#service-profiles) let you store connection information for specific mainframe service, such as IBM z/OSMF.
 Plug-ins can introduce other service profile types, such as the `cics` profile to connect to IBM CICS.

-- **Base profiles:** [Base profiles](#base-profiles) let you store connection information for use with one or more services.
+- [**Base profiles:**](#base-profiles) let you store connection information for use with one or more services.
 Your service profiles can pull information from- base profiles as needed, so that you can specify a common username and password once.
 The base profile can optionally store tokens to connect to Zowe API Mediation Layer, which improves security by enabling Multi-Factor Authentication (MFA) and Single Sign-on (SSO).

-**Tips:**
+### Tips for using Zowe CLI profiles

 - You can have multiple service profiles and multiple base profiles.
 - Profiles are **not** required.
 You can choose to specify all connection details for every command.
-- Profile values are stored on your computer in plaintext in `C:\Users\<yourUsername>\.zowe\profiles` (Windows) or `~/.zowe/profiles` (Mac/Linux).
+- Profile values are stored on your computer in plaintext in `C:\Users\<yourUsername>\.zowe\profiles` (Windows) or in `~/.zowe/profiles` (Mac/Linux).

-**Important information about V2 profiles:**
+### Important information about team profiles

 - With the introduction of [team profiles](../user-guide/cli-using-using-team-profiles.md), the Secure Credential Store (SCS) Plug-in is deprecated.
-The `zowe scs` and `zowe config` command groups were repurposed to work with team profiles.
-- Secure credential encryption is now handled by the the secure array in the `zowe.config.json` file.
+Secure credential encryption is now handled by the the secure array in the `zowe.config.json` file.
+- You can convert all of your Zowe CLI and Zowe CLI plug-ins V1 profiles to team profiles by issuing the following command:

+    ```
+    zowe config convert-profiles
+    ```

+    **Note:** You can continue using Zowe CLI and Zowe CLI plug-ins V1 profiles with Zowe CLI V2.
+However, we highly recommend that you implement V2 profiles with Zowe CLI V2.

+- Commands in the `zowe config` [command group](../user-guide/cli-using-understanding-core-command-groups.md#config) now let you manage security for any option value.
+- The `zowe scs` and `zowe config` command groups were repurposed to work with team profiles.
 - Zowe CLI V2 prompts you to enter the username and password securely by default.
-- Commands in the `zowe config` command group now let you manage security for any option value.
-- You can continue using Zowe CLI V1 profiles with Zowe CLI V2.
-However, we highly recommend that you implement V2 profiles with Zowe CLI V2.

 ## Displaying profile help